Basic Entry, Male

 Description:

-One of the many variations of the underwear seen in imagery from antiquity through to the end of the SCA period.
-A common and personal garment like underwear is less likely to survive or be well represented in documentation.
-There are many works of art that do represent people in undergarments and so the use of the garments can be documented and construction can be inferred.
-Undergarments would nearly be universally constructed from linen.
+One of the many variations of the pants seen in imagery from antiquity through to the end of the SCA period.
+There are many works of art that do represent people in a variety of pants.
+The garments can be documented and construction can be inferred in a variety of forms.
+Many examples of surviving extant fragments were of wool.

 Inspiration Images